differentialprivacy/differentialprivacy/_posts/2020-07-22-average-case-dp.md

 \\)
 is called the "worst-case sensitivity" of \\( q \\) and \\( Z \\) is some noise, commonly drawn from a Laplace or Gaussian distribution.

 Unfortunately, the worst-case sensitivity may be large or even infinite for basic statistics of interest, such as the mean \\( q(x) = \frac{1}{n} \sum_{i} x_i \\) of real-valued data.
-There are a variety of differentially private algorithms for addressing this problem [1], but that is not what this post is about.
+There are a variety of differentially private algorithms for addressing this problem<sup>1</sup>, but that is not what this post is about.
 It's tempting to, instead, try to scale the noise to some notion of "average-case sensitivity," with the goal of satisfying some average-case version of differential privacy.
 For example, suppose the data is drawn from some normal distribution \\( N(\mu,1) \\) and the neighboring datasets \\( x', x" \\) are each \\( n \\) i.i.d. samples from this distribution, but differing on exactly one random sample.
 Then the worst-case sensitivity of the mean is infinite:
 \\[
 \sup_{\textrm{neighboring}~x',x"} |q(x') - q(x")| = \infty,
 \\]